Section 4133.07 | Registration and renewal.

 (e) It has fifty or fewer worksite employees employed or domiciled in this state on any given day.

-(D)(1) An alternate employer organization shall provide security in the form of a bond or letter of credit assignable to the Ohio bureau of workers' compensation in an amount necessary to meet the financial obligations of the alternate employer organization pursuant to this chapter and Chapters 4121. and 4123. of the Revised Code.
-The administrator shall determine the amount of the bond required under this division for each registrant, which shall be at least one million dollars.
+(D)(1) An alternate employer organization shall provide security in the form of a letter of credit assignable to the Ohio bureau of workers' compensation in an amount necessary to meet the financial obligations of the alternate employer organization pursuant to this chapter and Chapters 4121. and 4123. of the Revised Code.
+The administrator shall determine the amount of the letter of credit required under this division for each registrant, which shall be at least one million dollars.

 (2) An alternate employer organization may appeal the amount of the security required pursuant to rules adopted under division (D)(1) of this section in accordance with section 4123.291 of the Revised Code.